anderslime/anderslime.github.io/_posts/2016-04-06-caching-in-web-development.markdown

 for your use case and some open source implementations of caching and last cover the results of my thesis.

-But first - let's start with a motivational speach about caching:
+But first - let's start with a motivational speech about caching:

 ## Why should i use caching?